ravishankarhassain/quarkus-camel-lambda/README.md

     ```shell script
     Hello Ravishankar !
 How are you? from GreetService
     ```
-## Deploying the Quarkus Native executable to AWS Lambda Manually
+## Deploying the Quarkus Native executable to AWS Lambda via AWS Web Console

 **_NOTE:_** [Please ensure that you have built your Java code as Quarkus Native executable](#native)